thienan11/SLOStudySpots/packages/server/README.md

 ## Documentation

-The source files for the server are written in Typescript.
+The source files for the server are written in TypeScript.
 This allows us to provide typesafe interfaces to MongoDB, and ultimately provide some type safety for the REST API.
 They are organized into the following directories:

-- [models](src/models): Typescript interfaces for each type of data we are handling.
+- [models](src/models): TypeScript interfaces for each type of data we are handling.
 - [services](src/services): Backend services which are invoked from the endpoints.
-Many of these interface (via mongoose) with MogoDB to persist data.
+Many of these interface (via mongoose) with MongoDB to persist data.
 - [routes](src/routes): Implementation of endpoints for the REST API.